 A claim for UIM benefits is technically a contract claim, so the statute of limitations is six years from the date of breach.
 That six-year timeline begins when the UM/UIM carrier denies those benefits to the insured without legal justification.
 Some UIM auto insurance policies have modified that period.
 You should always read your UIM policy to see if there is a shorter time limit on when you can bring a claim.

 A PIP claim is considered a no-fault claim.
 This means it does not matter whose fault caused the accident.
-If you were in the vehicle when an accident occured, you are entitled to PIP medical and/or wage loss benefits.
+If you were in the vehicle when an accident occurred, you are entitled to PIP medical and/or wage loss benefits.
 However, most auto policies impose a three year time limit for the PIP benefits, i.e., the treatment or wage loss must occur within three years from the date of the collision.

 What Should You Do To Check If You’re Covered?